 A tenacious undrafted winger who carved out a 12-year NHL career through sheer grit, becoming a key scorer for the Calgary Flames.

-Rene Bourque's path to the NHL was anything but conventional.
-Ignored in the draft, the Alberta native honed his game at the University of Wisconsin before catching the eye of the Chicago Blackhawks, who signed him as a free agent in 2004.
-His relentless, physical style and knack for finding the net earned him a regular spot.
-Bourque truly hit his stride after a 2008 trade to the Calgary Flames, where for several seasons he was a consistent offensive threat, twice scoring over 25 goals.
-His journey became a testament to perseverance, as he later became a valued veteran for several clubs, including the Montreal Canadiens, with whom he made a memorable run to the 2014 Eastern Conference Final.
-Bourque's career stands as a blueprint for undrafted players, proving that a hard-nosed work ethic can forge a lasting place at hockey's highest level.
+Rene Bourque scored over 25 goals twice for the Calgary Flames after going undrafted out of the University of Wisconsin.
+The Alberta native signed with the Chicago Blackhawks as a free agent in 2004, earning a regular spot through relentless, physical play and a knack for finding the net.
+A 2008 trade to Calgary sparked his best seasons.
+He later became a valued veteran for several clubs, including the Montreal Canadiens, with whom he made a memorable run to the 2014 Eastern Conference Final.
+Bourque's career is a blueprint for undrafted players: hard-nosed work ethic forged a lasting place at hockey's highest level.

 1981–1996